2020PB/police-brutality/reports/California.md

 ### Police shoot a man in a wheelchair in the head with less than lethal projectile | June 4

-On Broadway & 5th St police shot an unarmed man in a wheelchair who was not protesting in the head with less than lethal rounds, causing part of his forhead to burst.
+On Broadway & 5th St police shot an unarmed man in a wheelchair who was not protesting in the head with less than lethal rounds, causing part of his forehead to burst.

 ***Links***
 * https://www.instagram.com/p/CBCiZXOlno4/